joshbegley/nyt-latest/README.md

 `The employee’s condition was not immediately disclosed.
 The Department of Veterans Affairs said the clinic would be closed for the rest of the week, while the authorities investigate.`\
 https://nytimes.com/2026/03/17/us/jasper-va-shooting.html

-**Boston World Cup games no longer in jeopardy after Foxboro board vote gives all clear**\
+**Boston World Cup games no longer in jeopardy after Foxborough board vote gives all clear**\
 `A dispute over security funding has led to concern about the status of games at Gillette Stadium`\
 https://nytimes.com/athletic/7127156/2026/03/17/boston-world-cup-fifa-foxboro-gillette-kraft-vote/